Responsible travel is not just a trend – it’s a way of life. Yet it can be outright confusing to know where to start.

-Recently, I journeyed to Dorset with my boyfriend.
-We spent some time wandering around the very pretty Man of War Bay.
+Recently, I journeyed to Dorset and spent some time wandering around the very pretty Man of War Bay.

 Despite the gigantic bins located at the top of the bay, there was a tonne of rubbish floating around the beach.
 Left by people who had flouted the rules by holding BBQs on the shorefront and then failed to take the scraps with them.

 We picked up beer bottles, glasses, mugs, socks, empty packets of food and the remnants of disposable BBQs, filling three plastic bags.
 The bags were also left at the beach.
 We used them to our advantage.

 If you’re like me, you’ll never understand the mentality behind littering.
 I’m sorry that we have to clean up after these grubs, but unfortunately we’re all in this together.

 So next time you’re travelling, don’t be afraid to pick up after these sorry excuses for human beings.
 It’s just one way you can give back to the planet, without spending a cent.